wirery/GA_Project4_frontend/README.md

 --the ability for the user to truly purchase a coin --Ability to reduce the quantity of the coins, if there are multiple once a coin is purchased --the ability to search for coins in the website

+User Stories:

+"I can login using google login, and Oauth grants me a token of authentication" "I can add, edit and delete coins to sell on the app" "I can 'sell' coins on the app by updating the quantity of the coins, or deleting them from the app"